- What are the general requirements?

 If you wish to extend your stay in Ireland, you may be eligible to renew your immigration.
 This must be done before your current permission expires.

-An IAS immigration lawyer can help with your extension/renewal.
+An IAS immigration consultant can help with your extension/renewal.

 Contact us on (+353) 061 518 025.